 Ensure your bag is tied to something, and it’s positioned between your feet with the zips facing you.
 If the bus stops for toilet breaks or border controls, always take your valuables bag with you.

-3. Be aware in bus terminals in South America
+3. Be alert in South American bus terminals

 When waiting for the bus, keep real vigilance over your bags.
 Never put your valuables bag down, either.
 Just accept that it’s now a part of you, like an extra limb.
 Some of our friends have been caught out with distraction techniques, where a little old lady babbles away loudly at you in Spanish or Quechua while her accomplice makes off with your bags.